 HTML, MS Word and PDF reports.
 DeZign for Databases enables reporting and documentation of designs through generation of HTML, MS Word and PDF formatted reports for easy deployment of design information.
 Several reports with different levels of detail can be generated.
 Optionally the diagram can be inserted as a picture.

 Export diagram as image.
-The diagram itself can be printed or exported as a bitmap, jpeg-image, gif-image or windows metafile.
+The diagram itself can be printed or exported as a png, bitmap, jpeg-image, gif-image or windows metafile.